Wednesday 04/13/22

 - He foretold the destruction of Jerusalem and the temple (also not popular)

-- He spoke about the coming of the Son of Man (Which is Who He was – but this would have confused them – because they did not see a second coming only one)
+- He spoke about the coming of the Son of Man (Which is Who He was – but this would have confused them – because they did not see the setting aside of the Jewish nation, the time of Gentiles and a second coming – the only interpreted ONE coming of Messiah – the one in which He would rule the earth.)

-So, I find myself asking, how is Jesus different in reality, than He is in your mind… and I invite you to ask the same of yourself.
+So, I find myself asking, how is Jesus different in reality, than He is in my mind… and I invite you to ask the same of yourself.

 Why is this question so important?
-Well, THIS question in particular is not so important perhaps but what it reveals is – regardless of what words you use to frame it.
+Well, the question isn’t but what it reveals is!

-Our expectations of someone is not only what initially gravitates us into a commitment of relationship, but it largely drives our subsequent devotion to it as well.
+Our expectations of someone are not only what initially gravitates us into a commitment of relationship, but it largely drives our subsequent devotion to it as well.

 Every relationship begins with baseless and even unreasonable expectations, but as the relationship endures – those unrealized expectations will have a crippling effect on any true potential for a joyful and fulfilled life if they are not revisited and where necessary – re-evaluated and altered.